tomcruzana/tomcruzana/README.md

 - 👋 Hello!
-My name is Tom, and these are my personal side projects. 🤓
+My name is Tom, and I'm a software developer.
+I primarily code in Java, Spring Boot, and React.
-- 🔭 I am currently working on developing web applications, websites and virtual items for metaverses.
+- 🔭 I develop web and mobile applications for various clients, building solutions that meet their unique needs.
-- 📝 I do love sharing my thoughts and experiences with fellow developers through my [blog posts.](https://dev.to/tommyc)
+- 📝 I love sharing my thoughts with fellow devs through my [blog posts.](https://dev.to/tommyc)

 ## Tech Stack 🚀